Skip to Content

 “Je te plumerai” translates directly to “I will pluck you” or “I will pull your feathers”.
 This line is the futur simple or future tense form of the verb plumer (to pluck).

-The ‘te’ part of the phrase means ‘to you’.
+The te part of the phrase means “to you”.
 This is an object pronoun.
-The entire line, “Je te plumerai la tête” translates literally to ‘I will pluck to you the head’.
+The entire line, “Je te plumerai la tête” translates literally to “I will pluck to you the head”.
 The word la tête means head.

 Body parts in French are referred to using the definite article (le, la, les) for “the”.
-This page on our site covers French body parts vocabulary in detail.

 Je te plumerai le bec